dougeby/IntuneDocs/InTuneDocs/Troubleshoot/troubleshoot-app-deployment-problems-in-microsoft-intune.md

 -   Installation status was not collected for managed app installations prior to the Microsoft Intune service update in November 2014.
 For devices that installed managed apps prior to this service update, update each associated app deployment with the appropriate deployment action (for example, **Available install**).
 Each device will update the app during the automatic check for available apps.
 For more information, see [Update apps using Microsoft Intune](update-apps-using-microsoft-intune.md).

 ## <a name="BKMK_SoftDistErrorCodes"></a>App deployment error codes
-The following table lists common errors that may occur during [!INCLUDE[wit_nextref](./includes/wit_nextref_md.md)] app deployment, the likely causes, and possible solutions to help you troubleshoot them.
+The following table lists common errors that may occur during Intune app deployment, the likely causes, and possible solutions to help you troubleshoot them.

 |Error code|Possible problem|Suggested resolution|
 |--------------|--------------------|------------------------|